LleeMcD/Election_Analysis/README.md

 - The winner of the election was Diana DeGette, who received 73.8% of the vote and 272,892 votes.

 ## Challenge  Overview
-The purpose of the the election audit was to assist Tom,  a Colorado Board of Elections employee, with an election audit of the tabulated results for a US congressional precinct in Colorado.
-This task is ususally done in Excel.
-However, Tom's manager has asked if there's a way to automate the process using python.
-If the successfully performed with Python, the program code will be used to audit not only other congressional districts but also senatorial districts and local elections.
-The task is to generate a vote count report to certify this U.S. congressional race.
+Tom, the client, asked for assistnace with an election audit of the tabulated results for a US congressional precinct in Colorado.
+The goal of the audit was to to generate a vote count report to certify a U.S. congressional race.
+This audit is ususally done in Excel.
+However, Tom's manager asked if there's a way to automate the process using Python.
+If the audit is successfully performed with Python, the program code will be used to audit other congressional and senatorial districts.
+The code would also be used for reporting local elections.

 #### Voting Methods
 There were three primary voting methods for the election, which were as follows: